 Suppose that the actual input and output are $u+\delta u$ and $y+\delta y$, respectively.
 Then, the standard least squares (LS) are not appropriate as the perturbation $\delta u$ and $\delta y$ are unknown.
 To solve it, let $q=[\delta u', \delta y']'\in \bR^{2n}$.
 From the worst point of view, $\theta$ is obtained by solving a RCO problem \bee \min_{\theta, t} t ~\text{subject to}~\twon{(y+\delta y)-(U+\delta U)\theta}\le t, \forall q\in\cQ. \ene

-If $\cQ=\{q\in\bR^{2n}|\twon{q}\le \rho\}$, where $\rho$ represents the uncertainty level, it is a structured robust LS problem, which is essentially solvable by minimizing a convex function \cite{el1997robust}.
-Here we also solve it by the scenario approach via distributed Algorithms \ref{alg_dist} and \ref{alg_dist1}.
-It should be noted that the approach in \cite{el1997robust} is only applicable to the case that $\cQ$ has a relative simple structure, e.g., $\cQ$ is a ball as in the simulation.
-For instance, consider the uncertainty set $\cQ=\{q|\twon{q}_{\infty}\le \rho\}$, then the RCO in (\ref{sol_sp}) is NP-complete \cite{el1997robust}.
-Similar to \cite{el1997robust}, we set $u=[1~2~3]'$ and $y=[4~5~6]'$.
+If $\cQ=\{q|\twon{q}_{\infty}\le \rho\}$, where $\rho$ represents the uncertainty size, it is a structured robust LS problem, which is NP-complete \cite{el1997robust}.
+Thus, we approximately solve it by the scenario approach via distributed Algorithms \ref{alg_dist} and \ref{alg_dist1}, and set $u=[1~2~3]'$ and $y=[4~5~6]'$.
 While for the SP, we consider $\epsilon=0.002$ and $\delta=10^{-4}$.
 This implies from (\ref{scenariosize}) that $N_{bin}\ge 8868$.
-Hence, we adopt a computing graph with $100$ nodes, and each node independently generates $100$ samples via a uniform distribution over $\cQ$.
-In this case, each node handles $100$ inequality constraints.
-To form an undirected graph, node $i$ is connected to node $i+1$, and node $i$ is connected to node $j$ with probability $0.05$, see Fig. \ref{fig_graph}.
+Here we set $N_{bin}=10000$ and each node independently extracts samples via a uniform distribution over the uncertainty set $\cQ$.

-The directed graph is originated from the undirected one.
+We adopt three types of undirected graphs, see Fig. \ref{fig_graph} where the random graph is obtained by further connecting node $i$ to node $j (\neq i+1)$ with probability $p=0.2$ in a cycle graph.
+A directed random graph is originated from the undirected one.
 Specifically, node $i$ is connected to node $i+1$ in the clockwise direction, and the direction of every other link is randomly selected with equal probability.